tobspr-games/shapez.io/README.md

 1. Download FFmpeg at https://www.gyan.dev/ffmpeg/builds/ffmpeg-release-full.7z
 2. Extract the .zip onto desktop, rename it to FFmpeg
 3. Move the folder into `C:\Program Files`, anywhere works but there is convenient
 4. Open the start menu and search for "env".
-Open the first result.
+Open the second result.
 5. Click on the listing that says `PATH` and click edit.
-   - On win10, you should see a list.
+   - You should see a list.
 Click `New` then type in `C:\Program Files\FFmpeg\bin`
-   - On win7, you should see a window that says `Edit User Variable.` In the text field that says "Variable value:" you want to type at the end `;C:\Program Files\FFmpeg\bin`.
+   - If, instead, you see a singular text field, you should see a window that says `Edit User Variable.` In the text field that says "Variable value:" you want to type at the end `;C:\Program Files\FFmpeg\bin`.
 The semicolon is for separating the file path from the other file paths in that field.
 6. FFmpeg should now be installed.
 To test if you did this correctly, run `cmd.exe` as administrator and type `ffmpeg -version` and it should spit at you several lines of code.
+If it says something similar to "not recognized internal or external command," you messed up one of the previous steps.
 7. Install `Node.js`, `Yarn`, `Git`, and `GitHub CLI`.
 All four of these softwares use setup wizards, so installation should be easy.
 If you don't know what setting to put in, use the default.
 Also make sure you have `Java`, but it is very commom afaik.
 Run `cmd.exe` if you closed it earlier and run `java -version` and `git --version` to test if you already have them installed or not.
 8. Run `gh auth login` in `cmd.exe`.
 Login, selecting HTTPS over SSH.
 9. `cd %USERPROFILE%` to return to your user folder.